heds-trm/x-calib/README.md

 # x-calib
-Implementation details and supplementary material of our X-ray calibration method
+Implementation details and supplementary material of our X-ray calibration method, under reviewing.